Survey Results - Trainee feedback on Debevoise & Plimpton LLP

-Other offices: New York, Washington DC, Paris, Frankfurt, Moscow, Hong Kong, Shanghai, Tokyo
+Other offices: New York, Washington DC, Paris, Frankfurt, Moscow, Hong Kong, Shanghai, Tokyo and Luxembourg

 Who we are: Debevoise is a leading international law firm.
 The London office works on many of the highest profile and most complex transactions in Europe and worldwide.
 We do this by virtue of our English and New York law expertise and our close integration with our other offices.

 What we do: In developing our practice in London we have sought to replicate the core strengths of our practice worldwide.
 Our focus is on private equity, insurance, international disputes and investigations, financial institutions, M&A, finance, capital markets and tax.

 What we’re looking for: Students whose personal qualities, academic record and other achievements demonstrate exceptional ability, motivation and potential.
 Applicants will make a significant contribution to our firm and thrive in our unique culture.
 We look for an ability to listen actively, think creatively and interact successfully.
 We also look for maturity and leadership qualities.